TheMedley/TheMedley.github.io/_pages/submission.md

 ---

-**We are thrilled to inform you that we are opening the submission window for the Sixth Issue of _The Medley_, Ostraca’s bi-annual online literary journal, from 5 March 2021.**
+**We are thrilled to inform you that we are opening the submission window for the Sixth Issue of _The Medley_,  from 5 March 2021.**

-We wish to invite themed and non-themed entries for the sections of Fiction, Non-Fiction and Poetry.
-Photo Essays are also welcome.

 **For this issue, we are looking for themed works which negotiate the theme FRAGILE.**